 - Hike some enchanting mountains nearby and for this download special mountain hike app which guides you throughout the hike.

-- The currency of Switzerland is Swiss Franc.
+- The currency of Switzerland is the Swiss Franc.

-- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone and there is not a language problem.
+- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone and there is no language problem.

 - On Sunday, many shops are generally closed.
-Also, watch out timings during the noon and after 6:00 P.M. for small town/cities shopping areas.
+Also, watch out timings during noon and after 6:00 P.M. for small-town/cities shopping areas.

 - A very safe country with some general precautions to be taken.
 People here are very friendly and welcoming.

 - Try Cheese fondue as Swiss milk products are famous worldwide.